AbanoubEhab/we_qouta_checker_Egypt/README.md

 ## How to use it

-###prerequisites
+### prerequisites
 - Python 3
 - pip
 - git
-- firefox browser (you can use any browser if you install it's selenium web driver but firefox just works [https://www.selenium.dev/documentation/webdriver/](https://www.selenium.dev/documentation/webdriver/))
+- firefox browser (you can use any browser if you install it's selenium web driver but firefox just works [webdriver](https://www.selenium.dev/documentation/webdriver/))

 1. Make new folder and open git terminal inside it
 2. Download the script  ```git clone https://github.com/AbanoubEhab/we_qouta_checker_Egypt.git```